-Yard of the Week Winner: 720 N. “O” Street Weekly winners receive a one month credit on the water portion of their City utility bill, a Chamber of Commerce gift certificate, and a year’s subscription to the Cottage Grove Sentinel.
+Yard of the Week Winner: 718 S. 2nd Street Weekly winners receive a one month credit on the water portion of their City utility bill, a Chamber of Commerce gift certificate, and a year’s subscription to the Cottage Grove Sentinel.
 When you’re out and about make a note of yards that are worthy of this award.
+This is the last week of this fun summertime tradition!!!
 To make a nomination call 541.942.5501 or 541.942.2411.
-See photo on City website www.cottagegrove.org
+See photo on the City website www.cottagegrove.org

 ■ COMMUNITY ANNOUNCEMENTS

-Fire Restrictions: Currently the South Lane County Fire & Rescue district fire danger is: HIGH Between 10 am-8 pm the following outdoor restrictions are in place: No mowing dry grass, No power saws, cutting, welding or grinding, & no off-road driving.
-Smoking and campfires in designated locations only.
-For a complete list of current 2020 Fire Season restrictions visit: http://southlanefire.org/entry/fire-danger-restrictions
+Fire Restrictions: Currently the South Lane County Fire & Rescue district fire danger is: MODERATE.
+Mowing dried, cured grass & operating outdoor power tools is permitted only before 1 pm and after 8 pm.
+For a complete list of current 2020 Fire Season Restrictions visit: http://southlanefire.org/entry/fire-danger-restrictions

-Blood Donations Needed Now!
-Bloodworks Northwest, 2211 Willamette St. in Eugene.
-More than 35 mobile blood drives (60% of donations) have been canceled due to COVID-19.
-The blood supply is critically low, please donate and save lives!
-All August donors are entered in a drawing to win an Apple i-Pad Pro!
+Blood Donations Needed Now: Bloodworks Northwest, 2211 Willamette St. in Eugene.
+The blood supply remains critically low, please donate and save lives!
 To schedule an appointment call 541.484.9111

-Recycling: For up-to-date information visit these two Facebook pages: Recycling in the Grove & EcoGeneration Next Plastics Recycling Take Back: This Saturday, (8/8) from Noon – 2:30 pm at CG Community Center
+Recycling: For up-to-date information visit these two Facebook pages: Recycling in the Grove & EcoGeneration Next Plastics Recycling Take Back is Saturday, October 3, from Noon – 2:30 pm at CG Community Center

 Cottage Grove Mutual Aid Hotline Are you looking for help and want to know what programs and services are available to assist you?
 Call or text 541.649.2460 or email CottageGroveCommunityCares@gmail.com to get connected to a volunteer who can help.